Please select a second date to complete the range.

 Without pick-up: Make your way to BSI Bus Terminal, Vatnsmyrarvegur 10, 101 Reykjavik

 With pick-up: Good news!
-You can get picked up from selected hotels in Reykjavik, just give us the details at the time of booking.
-Don’t worry if you have not booked your hotel yet, you pass them onto the operator when you are ready.
+You can get picked up from selected hotels, just give us the details at the time of booking.
+Don’t worry if you have not booked your hotel yet, our customer service executives will get in touch and confirm the details.

 Click here for the list of Pickup Points

 You will be taken on a guided bus tour of the Snæfellsnes National Park of Iceland.

 Situated at the foot of a volcano and a glacier, the Snæfellsnes National Park is the first national park that was established in Iceland.
 This active volcano, which stands 1,446 m high, is the background for Jules Vernes' famous Journey to the Center of the Earth.

 The tour covers the following sites:

 The Snæfellsnes Glacier: (1446m) Snæfellsnes glacier is believed by many to be one of the earth's seven major mystical power spots.
 One of Iceland's most beautiful glaciers, 1,446 metres high, it sits on top of a dormant volcano at the tip of Snæfellsnes peninsula.